PauseAI/pauseai-website/src/posts/roadmap.md

 - All of the above, plus:
 - Hire a **social media director**.
 This will help us improve our presence on social media and reach more people.
 Getting more people to join our protests and community is an effective multiplier for our impact.
+- Hire a **project director** who will help us organize our projects and campaigns.
+Our 100+ projects in the Discord server need more structure and guidance.
 - Increase our spending on Ads on various social media platforms.
 - Increase our MicroGrants budget, allowing us to fund more community projects.

 ### Scenario 3: 200k to 500k funding

 - All of the above, plus:
-- Hire a **project director** who will help us organize our projects and campaigns.
-Our 100+ projects in the Discord server need more structure and guidance.
 - Hire a **video creator** who specializes in making audiovisual content.
 They can help us professionalize our videos and reach a wider audience.
+- Hire a **marketing director** who will help us improve our marketing strategy, our copywriting, and our branding.
 - Hire a **press director** who will help us get more media coverage.
 This person should have experience in PR and media relations.
-- Hire a **policy director** who will help us strategize and execute our policy goals.
-This person should help us educate volunteers on how to lobby effectively and help us with our policy proposals.
-This person needs to have international legal expertise and preferably knowledge in AI or technology policy/governance.
+- Hire a **software engineer** who focuses on improving our website and CRM system.
+This person will help add gamification elements to our website, improve our onboarding process, and make our website more user-friendly.
 - Drastically increased ads & MicroGrants budgets, leading to more growth and impactful community projects.

 ### Scenario 4: 500k to 1M funding